atextor/atextor.github.com/_posts/2016-06-17-how-to-properly-set-up-node-red-with-nginx.md

 [node-red](http://nodered.org/) is a great visual tool for wiring workflows.
-There are [tons](http://flows.nodered.org/) of *nodes* that you can install to make it do all kind of things.
+There are [tons](http://flows.nodered.org/) of *nodes* that you can install to make it do all kinds of things.

 Installation for testing purposes is also easy: